niro-pathi/HeavenlyScents/README.md

 - Adding application interface with multiple classes
 - Loading data from a file
 - Adding unit testing for Product classes

+# Working with Class Hierarchies
+- Adding inheritance
+- Working with Polymorphism